niksilver/EigenD-Explorer/README.md

 ## Running the application

-To run the application (and assuming your jar file is called `EigenD-explorer_2.9.2-1.0.jar) then simply run
+To run the application (and assuming your jar file is called `eigend-explorer-1.0.jar`) then simply run

-    java -jar EigenD-explorer_2.9.2-1.0.jar
+    scala eigend-explorer_2.9.2-1.0.jar

 ## Using the application

 The general mode of operation is: (i) `snapshot` the top level EigenD setup, (ii) go `into` a rig of interest, then (iii) `inspect` one of the agents.
-You can browse around as you like, occasionally going `up` a level out of the current rig or `into` another rig.
+You can browse around as you like, occasionally going `up` a level out of the current rig or down `into` another rig.

 Here is an example run...

-    java -jar EigenD-Explorer_2.9.2-1.0.jar
+    > java -jar eigend-explorer_2.9.2-1.0.jar
     Working to 120 console columns
     Found EigenD bin folder C:/Program Files (x86)/Eigenlabs/release-2.0.72-stable/bin
     >> snapshot